SherineAwad/GeneSetEnrichment/README.md

 Author: Sherine Awad

-The pipeline works on HUMAN and MOUSE genomes.

 Change the config.yaml file appropriately according to your data.
 Update parameters of Genrich in the config file.
 Also, change workdir where the reference genome,  etc.